japethnaval/fe-test-ms/README.md

 3. http://localhost:5173/

 # Improvements
-1. Use react=query to handle api calls for caching and more scalable approach
+1. Use react-query to handle api calls for caching and more scalable approach
 2. Add a reset button which reset the state of the drone
-3. Better snapshot duplicate validation via x and y coordinate instead of ID or much better drone won't capture an existing coordinate.
+3. Better snapshot duplicate validation via x and y coordinate instead of instructions or much better drone won't capture an existing coordinate.
 4. We can add a modal for the view details and take leverage react suspense and lazy loading